From Theory to Practice

 Young citizens are especially important in Africa by virtue of their numbers and often rapid progression into positions of authority.
 Within a short time schoolchildren will choose their leaders at the ballot box and help to shape the national agenda.

-Cambridge Governance Labs is facilitating a series of discussions which bring experts, practitioners, thought leaders and opinion shapers of all ages around serious global threats.
-The first in the series will address climate change and will take place in June 2018 at the University of Cambridge.
+Governance Labs is facilitating a series of discussions which bring together experts, practitioners, thought leaders and opinion shapers of all ages to better understand serious global threats.
+These discussions will be videoed and disseminated widely to audiences that have a role to play.
+The behaviour of these audiences will be tracked for evidence of behaviour change.
+The first in the series will address climate change and will take place in mid-2019 at the University of Cambridge.
 Further details will be announced.

 4. Young Citizens in South Africa

-Some of the decision-making tools developed in the programme will be especially suitable for promoting economic and political literacy.
-We will partner with Kairos Projects, who are working in South African schools to raise the level of awareness among young people about many of the challenges they will face.
+Some of the decision-making tools developed in the programme will be especially suitable for promoting governance literacy.
+We have partnered with Kairos Projects, who are working with South African schools to raise the level of awareness among young people about many of the risks and challenges they will face in life.
 Modules developed at Cambridge Governance Labs will be integrated into their programmes which to date have reached over 40,000 schoolchildren.